 - Cross-jurisdictional Liabilities

-The Basel Committee released the 2019 list of G-SIBs in November 2019 using data as of Dec.
-31, 2018.
+The Basel Committee list of G-SIBs for December 31 of a given year is posted in November of the following year.
 Supervisory judgment is used along with the quantitative risk scores to determine the final list of G-SIBs.

 For information on the methodology, see OFR briefs: Systemic Importance Data Shed Light on Global Banking Risks; A Comparison of U.S. and International Global Systemically Important Banks; and Systemic Importance Indicators for 33 U.S. Bank Holding Companies: Overview of Recent Data.